Keksuccino/docs_fancymenu/docs/custom-guis.md

 # Opening the GUI via Action

 The last part is to give normal users access to your GUI.
 The easiest way to do that is to use the **Open Screen or Custom GUI** action with a button, slider or ticker.

+Enter the Custom GUI identifier exactly as shown in the manager.

 ![custom_gui_6](https://github.com/Keksuccino/FancyMenu/assets/35544624/b5cc6518-3fc4-4715-96d4-44b65ab7831d)